-New NTFs will automatically become members of the Association of National Teaching Fellows (ANTF).
+New NTFs will be invited to become members of the Association of National Teaching Fellows (ANTF).
 This is an active community working to further the impact of the scheme.
 New NTFs will have the opportunity to meet and collaborate with other fellows through ANTF events and associated work to further their impact, both individually and collectively.

 National Teaching Fellows must demonstrate evidence of:

 - Individual excellence: of enhancing and transforming student outcomes and/or the teaching profession, demonstrating impact commensurate with the individual’s context and the opportunities afforded by it.